Learning More About Our Native Grey Seals on World Wildlife Day

-With beaches quieter than ever during the first lockdown, our native grey seals headed closer to shore
+Our native grey seals headed closer to shore during the pandemic

 The curious face of a grey seal bobbing in the waves is a familiar and welcome sight for us in the North East.
 With a colony here all year round, these native marine mammals can be seen in the water all the way along our coastline.

-Yet many don’t realise how lucky we are to have the seals as part of our wildlife.
-With numbers around 120,000, grey seals in Britain represent 40 percent of the world’s population, and globally there are less grey seals than African elephants.
+Yet many don’t realise how lucky we are to have seals as part of our wildlife.
+With numbers of around 120,000, grey seals in Britain represent 40 percent of the world’s population, and globally there are fewer grey seals than African elephants.
 So, it is extremely special that we have so many living here.

 Spending their time within a range of around 100 kilometres, seals are solitary animals, coming onto land individually wherever and whenever they choose.
 A seals’ haul-out site is a land base where you regularly find a large congregation of seals.
 The dynamics of these haul-outs are very specific, and careful consideration is given before a site is selected.
 A few seals will scout the island out initially to see if it’s suitable and then, once it’s got the ‘seal of approval’, gradually more will join.